 3. Sunbeam Heating Pad Back Wrap

-If you suffer from back pain but don’t have the time or the money to spend on regular visits to the masseuse the Sunbeam Heating Pad Back Wrap has you covered.
+If you suffer from back pain but don’t have money to spend on a masseuse, the Sunbeam Heating Pad Back Wrap has you covered.
 While this is a kind of one-trick-pony that one trick will provide relief to untold numbers of people.
-Especially older folks who suffer from back pain.
+Especially older folks.

 What we like: We appreciate this type of targeted therapeutic approach.
 It adjusts to fit just about anyone and is very effective at providing relief from nagging back pain.
-It heats up fast, feels great and can be popped in the washing machine without harming it.
+It heats up fast, feels great, and you can pop in the washing machine.

-Flaws: The obvious shortcoming is that it’s designed to relieve back pain and not to be moved around the body to target different areas.
+Flaws: The obvious shortcoming is that it’s designed to relieve back pain, not to be moved around the body to target different areas.

 4. Mighty Bliss Large Electric Heating Pad

-This is one of the most popular heating pads on the market.
+The Mighty Bliss is one of the most popular heating pads on the market.
 Its size means you can use it on any part of the body.
 And the fact that it heats up quickly means there’s no waiting for relief.
-The affordable price point also makes it an attractive alternative to more expensive models.
+It’s an attractive alternative to more expensive models.

-What we like: The size makes it a very versatile heating pad.
-Not too small for your back.
+What we like: It’s not too small for your back.
 Not too big for arms or legs.
-The 3 settings are distinct and useful.
+The three settings are distinct and useful.
 It’s very agreeable against the skin as well as being reasonably energy efficient.
 And it comes with an unprecedented lifetime replacement warranty.

-Flaws: Because the controller is so close to the pad it’s possible to accidentally turn it back on while you’re sleeping.
+Flaws: Because the controller is so close to the pad, it’s possible to turn it back on while you’re sleeping accidentally.

 5. Sunbeam Xpressheat Heating Pad

-Sunbeam is an industry leader when it comes to heating pads.
-Their Xpressheat pad is a good example of why.
-It’s extremely well made, a convenient size, it heats up fast and is small enough to fit in your carry on bag when you travel.
-With 6 different heat settings it’s also ready to tackle whatever ache or pain you’re experiencing.
+The Sunbeam Xpressheat pad is exceptionally well-made, conveniently sized, heats up fast and is small enough to fit in your carry on bag when you travel.
+With six different heat settings, it’s also ready to tackle whatever ache or pain you’re experiencing.